 Divots loaded on Flatbed.

-top of the flatbed, wrap the tarp around the root balls to prevent the roots from drying out.
-Wrap
+the flatbed, wrap the tarp around the root balls to prevent the roots from drying out.
+Wrap shade cloth

-instant grove.
-Nurserymen usually move a grove like this into a shady area where they are
+grove.
+Nurserymen usually move a grove like this into a shady area where they are watered and

 overhead sprinkled several times a day.
-The plants stay for a month or two to
+The plants stay for a month or two to harden off and

 Bamboos need to be planted at the same depth as before they were dug.Do not put dirt on top of the rootballs/divots.
 Workers tend to attempt prevent the plants from blow-over by burying the